 Pradhan Mantri Jan Dhan Yojana was started to ensure access to a wide range of financial services such as availability of basic savings bank account, access to need based credit, remittances facility and much more.
 The plan aims to provide universal access to banking facilities with at least one basic banking account for every household.
 All households that open bank accounts under the Jan Dhan Yojana scheme will get an accident insurance worth Rs.1 lakh and many other benefits.

-How to transfer old accounts under Pradhan Mantri Jan Dhan Yojana?
+Transfer old accounts under Pradhan Mantri Jan Dhan Yojana

 Many account holders would want to transfer their old deposit accounts under Jan Dhan Yojana given the lucrative benefits.
 The account holder is usually advised to refrain from re-opening a different account under the scheme to avoid complexity.

 The account holder of any bank or financial institution just needs to issue a Rupay card in order to avail the insurance benefits under the Pradhan Mantri Jan Dhan Yojana Scheme if they intend to transfer their old accounts under the scheme.
 The account holder can also avail the overdraft facility provided under the scheme with their exisiting account given that the account has been operated and the account holder is not a loan payment defaulter.

 Eligibility criteria list of Jan Dhan Yojana Account

 To open a Jan Dhan Yojana account, an applicant needs to fulfil the following eligibility criteria: